Pioreactor/docs.pioreactor/developer-guide/07-Plugins/01-intro-plugins.md

 You should be able to execute the following from the command line now: `pio run demo_job`.

-Finally, in your [web interface under plugins](http://pioreactor.local/plugins), you should see "Demo Job" installed.
+Finally, in the UI under the **Plugins** page, you should see "Demo Job" installed.

 :::important